RSMagneto/SSANet/README.md

 <img src="SSANet.jpg" width="650px"/>

 ## Highlight
-- We build a wheat classification dataset with wavelength ranging from 400-1700 nm.
+- We build a HS wheat classification dataset with wavelength ranging from 400-1700 nm.
 - An end-to-end network, SSANet is designed for wheat seed identification.
 - AMFMs with the lightweight CCF enables dynamic fusion of spectral–spatial features.